itscelo/Activity-3-CIS602__CIS470-SP26/README.md

 Check the slides on week 4 for the details.

-- Add comments for each test describing what is the type of the test (example: BVT or ECP)
+- Add comments for each test describing what the type of the test is (example: BVT or ECP)

-- You can run the test cases using the following commant in terminal
+- You can run the test cases using the following command in the terminal

 ```
 npm test
 ```

-- in case you bump into an issue, install the packages using through terminal in Codespaces:
+- in case you bump into an issue, install the packages using the terminal in Codespaces:
 ```
 npm install
 ```